vJoeyz/uj_base/README.md

 ## Getting started
 1. Download the latest release
-2. Place the .zip file in your `Resources/Client` folder of your BeamMP server
-3. Configure the addon using the `settings/config.lua` file
+2. Configure the addon using the `settings/config.lua` file
-4. Optionally add or replace images in the `ui/uj_base` folder
+3. Optionally add or replace images in the `ui/uj_base` folder
+4. (Re)zip the mod by right clicking all files -> Send to -> Compressed (zipped) folder
+5. Place the .zip file in your `Resources/Client` folder of your BeamMP server

 ### Motd BBCodes
 You can use BBCodes in your motd, `config.lua` contains a sample.